cysouw/diathesis/text/c05_case.md

 d.
 Ich flüsterte ihm die Lösung ins Ohr.
 :::

 These verbs are formally similar to verbs that allow for an accusative to be dropped (see [@sec:case-accusative-drop]).
 The only difference between these two classes is a (rather vague) semantic intuition about whether the intransitive or the transitive meaning is more 'basic'.
-As a rule-of-thumb the verbs in this section have an object that is the result of the action as described by the verb (hence the German name ~~Resultatakkusativ~~).
+As a rule-of-thumb the verbs in this section have an object that is the result of the action as described by the verb (hence the German name ~~Ergebnisakkusativ~~).
 Whether this is a useful separation has to be determined by future research.

 **Attested Verbs**

-- *atmen, fliehen, hetzen, laufen, leben, schauen, schwimmen, singen, spielen, springen, tanzen*
+- Manner-of-movement: *fliehen, hetzen, laufen, schwimmen, singen, springen, tanzen*
 - Manner-of-speaking: *brüllen, flüstern, grölen, johlen, murmeln, schreien, stottern*
+- *atmen, leben, schauen, spielen*

 **Further Examples**